 All nest monitoring data is submitted annually to the Montana Natural Heritage Program where it is recorded and made available to all individuals, organizations or groups.
 The banding records are submitted to the Bird Banding Lab, a division of the Patuxent Wildlife Research Center in Maryland.

 Establishing Safe Nesting Sites for Ospreys

 Ospreys have a dangerous habit of building nests on top of active power poles.
-These nests not only endanger the Ospreys and their young but they create problems for utility companies, cause power outages and create fire hazards.
-YVAS has been working with utility companies and landowners to establish free standing osprey nesting poles and platforms along the Yellowstone River and its tributaries.
-In many cases, utility companies have donated their material, equipment and manpower toward these projects.
-YVAS also helps to fund the materials when needed.
-Some of these recent sites and projects include:
+These nests not only endanger the Ospreys and their young, they create problems for utility companies, cause power outages and create fire hazards.
+YVAS began working with utility companies and landowners in 2010 to establish free standing osprey nesting poles/platforms along the Yellowstone River and its tributaries.
+In most cases, the utility companies (Yellowstone Valley Electric, Northwestern Energy, Montana Dakota Utilities, Beartooth Electric and Park Electric) have donated their material, equipment and manpower to help alleviate these situations by installing nesting poles/platforms at problematic sites.
+YVAS helps to fund the poles and platforms when needed.

 Additional Information and History